Educational Opportunity Program

 Learning Outcome 1: Fall Semester Counseling Session

 After attending their initial fall semester appointment with their EOP counselor, a freshman EOP student will have an academic plan and be able to identify at least three EOP and University resources to assist them in their academic and social transition to the University.
-These resources can include services such as Financial Aid, the Career Center, the Cross Cultural Centers, and the Office of Students with Disabilities.
+These resources can include services such as Financial Aid, the Career Center, the Cross Cultural Centers, and the Office for Students with Disabilities.

 Assessment Measures